amenasec/Computer-Systems-A-Programmers-Perspective-3e/Homework Problems/Chapter_2.md

 ````
 warning: left shift count >= width of type
 ````
-A. In what way does our code fail to comply with the C standard? </br>
+**A.** In what way does our code fail to comply with the C standard?

-B. Modify the code to run properly on any machine for which data type `int` is at least 32 bits. </br>
+**B.** Modify the code to run properly on any machine for which data type `int` is at least 32 bits.

-C. Modify the code to run properly on any machine for which data type int is at least 16 bits.
+**C.** Modify the code to run properly on any machine for which data type int is at least 16 bits.

 ---